smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Values Keyword.md

 ---

 Here is a more elaborate example where the VALUES constructor specifies the values to return.
+This statement uses an INNER JOIN, but you can use the usual OUTER JOIN, FULL OUTER JOIN, or CROSS JOIN.

 ```sql
 SELECT  a.Fruit